Device-independent certification of indefinite causal order in the quantum switch: Discussion

-It is worth noting that assumptions of locality have already been implicitly present in discussions of indefinite causal order.
-The authors of~\cite{OG16}, for example, define a causal correlation to be a convex sum of correlations compatible with an arbitrary configuration of parties in spacetime, where each term involving spacelike separation is assumed to feature no superluminal signalling; this is what we have called Locality.
-Relative to this, the novelty of the present work lies in making use of available partial information about causal relations---viz.\ that Bob is spacelike to Alice and Charlie---rather than leaving everything about the ordering of the parties unspecified.
-Another locality notion has been explicitly studied in the context of `Bell’s theorem for temporal order’~\cite{Zych+19, Rub+22}.
-Here, violation of a Bell inequality is argued to imply, under suitable separability and locality conditions, indefinite causal order for the quantum switch.
-This method is however not device-independent, as its assumptions rely on descriptions of states and transformations rather than just observed correlations.
+It is worth noting that locality assumptions like Relativistic Causality have already been used in discussions of indefinite causal order.
+In Ref.\,\cite{OG16}, for example, a causal correlation is a convex sum of correlations compatible with a (possibly dynamical) configuration of parties in spacetime, where each term involving spacelike separation is assumed to involve no superluminal signalling.
+Relative to this, the novelty of the present work lies in making use of available partial information about causal and spatiotemporal relations---viz.\ that Charlie is after the Alices and Bob is spacelike to the Alices and Charlie---rather than allowing arbitrary causal orders.
+Another locality notion has been studied in the context of \emph{Bell’s theorem for temporal order}~\cite{Zych+19, Rub+22}.
+Here, violation of a Bell inequality is argued to imply indefinite causal order for the quantum switch under suitable separability and locality assumptions.
+This method is however not device-independent, as these assumptions rely on descriptions of states and transformations rather than just the observed correlations.